 The original Panther Westwinds had long since been superseded as a business when the Solo was conceived, but this gloriously unconventional supercar was very much in the spirit of what original founder Robert Jankell had in mind for his company.
 By the time the Solo had been launched in 1989, the company was under Korean control, and had endured one bankruptcy and two major management restructures – even so, it was still one of the most advanced sports cars ever made, clothed in race car for the road bodywork.
 It was an example of what the British car industry did so well – promising design, lots of hype and commercial failure.

 The Solo was the brainchild of Young Chull Kim, who had owned Panther since 1980.
-He wanted to move his company forwards from the creator of 1930s pastiches to the producer of world-class, forward-looking mid-engined sports cars.
+He wanted to move his company forwards from being the creator of 1930s pastiches to the producer of world-class, forward-looking mid-engined sports cars.
 In August 1983, he started gathering together a team that would realise his dream.
 The original Solo was the result and, for a while at least, it did look like it had the potential to be nothing less than the reinvention of the British sports car.

 Panther Solo 1: brilliant idea, imperfect timing